 WR3, the Atlantic ridge, exhibits a strong positive geopotential height anomaly (anticyclone) over the Atlantic.
 Enhanced surface solar radiation anomalies can be seen in Western Europe, mainly over the Iberian Peninsula and over Southern Scandinavia.
 These regions are located at the western edge of the anticyclone.
 This could explain the enhanced surface solar radiation because of the relation between anticyclones and descending air and therefore clear sky conditions.
 Eastern Europe, which is already outside the region of the anticyclone, shows negative surface solar radiation.
 The anticyclone brings relatively cold air from the North to Europe and therefore one can observe negative temperature anomalies all over Europe expect the Western coast of Iberian Peninsula and the British Isles.

 The East-West gradient is also visible in the CF anomalies.
 With positive anomalies in the West and negative anomalies in the East.
 But the seasonal differences are substantial.
 In spring (MAM) one can observe a strong East-West gradient.
-In winter (DJF) and autumn (SON) one can still see a discrepancy between East and West but the anomalies are less enhanced and generally more often positive.
+In winter (DJF) and autumn (SON) one can still see a discrepancy between East and West but the anomalies are less pronounced and generally more often positive.
 The opposite is the case for summer where one can see more often but less enhanced negative anomalies but still with an East-West gradient.

 Weather regime 4 - Atlantic trough

-WR4, the Atlantic, trough, shows a meridional dipole pattern of the geopotential height anomaly reversed to WR1.
+WR4, the Atlantic trough, shows a meridional dipole pattern of the geopotential height anomaly reversed to WR1.
 But the cyclone and anticyclone are more elongated in meridional direction.
 The negative anomaly is located over the Atlantic and Northern Europe and the positive anomaly is located over the Mediterranean sector.
 It can be best compared with the Atlantic trough weather regime (i.e. GRAMS) but the positive geopotential height anomaly over South-eastern Europe does not fit well to this association.
 WR4 exhibits enhanced temperature anomalies over Southern and Central Europe in the region of the positive geopotential height anomaly and slightly negative temperature anomalies over Scandinavia.
 The surface solar radiation anomalies show a clear gradient from South-Eastern to North-Western Europe.
 Positive values are located over the Mediterranean region and negative values anomalies over Scandinavia and British Isles.

-The CF anomalies of the countries in the Mediterranean region are like to the surface solar radiation anomalies and show mostly slightly positive values.
-In Northern Europe, the difference between the season is more pronounced.
-In winter and summer, they are negative but in autumn and especially in spring more Northern countries exhibits positive CF anomalies.
+The CF anomalies of the countries in the Mediterranean region resemble the surface solar radiation anomalies and show mostly slightly positive values.
+In Northern Europe, the difference between seasons is more pronounced.
+In winter and summer, they are negative but in autumn and especially in spring more Northern countries exhibit positive CF anomalies.

 Weather regime 5 - European blocking

 WR5, the European blocking, shows a positive geopotential height anomaly (anticyclone) over Central Europe.
 This is associated with descending air which brings clear skies over central Europe and therefore enhanced surface solar radiation anomalies can be observed in Figure 3b, WR5.
-Only in the Scandinavian region and in Eastern Spain it is less pronounce or even negative because these regions are already on the edge of anticyclone.
+Only in the Scandinavian region and in Eastern Spain it is less pronounced or even negative because these regions are already on the edge of anticyclone.
 The temperature is also enhanced especially in North-Western Europe which is the region where the anticyclone brings warm air from the South northwards.

 With the clear sky and warm temperature, the CF are also higher than normal.
 Greatly increased CF anomalies can be observed especially in central Europe.
 In winter, the CF anomalies are only negative for Scandinavia and the British Isles.
 Towards summer these changes to positive CF anomalies whereas it changes for Southern countries to negative CF anomalies.